viagogo/gogokit.net/README.md

 ## Getting Started

-HalKit is available on NuGet.
+GogoKit is available on NuGet.

 ```
-Install-Package HalKit
+Install-Package GogoKit
 ```